 The intent and spirit of this list is to provide a sweep of the industry, regionally and from large to small, to help you get a quick guide to assist with your own due diligence.

 Founded in Sweden by the trio of David Holender, PJ Utsi, and Staffan Palopää in 2008, Vaimo quickly expanded across Europe.
 They now boast locations worldwide, including Tokyo, Dubai, and Pretoria.
-Vaimo is one of only five Magento Global Elite partners.
+Vaimo is one of only nine Magento Global Elite partners.